GeorgKindermann/ScanTailorPostProcess/README.md

 | B1 | 35'230'916 | 1291x2167 | ![](images/B11.jpg) | ![](images/B12.png) | ![](images/B13.png) | ![](images/B14.jpg) | ![](images/B15.jpg) |
 | B2 | 121'703'962 | 2582x4334 | ![](images/B21.jpg) | ![](images/B22.png) | ![](images/B23.png) | ![](images/B24.jpg) | ![](images/B25.jpg) |

 The filtered images could be converted from tif to jpeg and there the quality could be adjusted.
 Also a conversion to jpeg2000 was done.
-A pdf could be created with ocrimg2pdfmypdf. mfbpdf could be used to create a (Mask+FG+BG).pdf which could again go throug ocrmypdf.
-In addition one programm was written which splits an image in black and white and color (splitBWC).
-The color part could be converted to a JPEG with individual compression settings.
-The BW part coudl be harmonized using minidjvu-mod and jbig2.
-Finaly the BW and color pictures are combined to a pdf using img2pdf. splitBWC and img2pdf are in development but are showing a possible way of prepocessing scaned pages.
+A pdf could be created with ocrimg2pdfmypdf. mfbpdf could be used to create a (Mask+FG+BG).pdf which could again go through ocrmypdf.
+In addition one program was written which splits an image in black and white and colour (splitBWC).
+The colour part could be converted to a JPEG with individual compression settings.
+The BW part could be harmonised using minidjvu-mod and jbig2.
+Finally the BW and colour pictures are combined to a pdf using img2pdf. splitBWC and img2pdf are in development but are showing a possible way of prepossessing scanned pages.

 | What | Size | OCR | Thumb | Text | Letters | Picture | Zoom | Code |
 |:-----|-----:|----:|:-----:|:----:|:-------:|:-------:|:----:|:-----|